WPTechInnovation/wpw-doc-dev/docs/atdc.md

 ### Quick start

-1. Get a pre-provisioned SD card, which should put you on the 'Connectify' network
+1. Get a pre-provisioned SD card, which should put you on the 'Connectify' network.
 2. The go, and RPi Python wrapper should be ready to go, the RPC agent is available for you to provision the other wrappers too.
-Speak to Conor or Kevin for help with this
+Speak to Conor or Kevin for help with this.

 ### How to see my transactions on Worldpay Total?